-

 term times at Pinner Methodist Church in Pinner, Middlesex.

-Jubilo, Edinburgh A 75-strong, mixed-voice choir
+- Jubilo, Edinburgh A 75-strong, mixed-voice choir

 regularly performing a wide range of choral music

-Junction 14, Milton Keynes Ladies Barbershop Harmony
+- Junction 14, Ladies a Capella, Milton Keynes Ladies Barbershop Harmony

 Chorus was first formed in 1987, and consisted of 8 or 9